 Now, more than at any other time in history, composers can express themselves in any number of musical and artistic genres.

-In contrast to most other composition courses at this level we at Royal Birmingham Conservatoire celebrate this diversity and make it our mission to foster artists who challenge, innovate and transform notions of artistic practice today.
+At Royal Birmingham Conservatoire we celebrate this diversity and make it our mission to foster artists who challenge, innovate and transform notions of artistic practice today.

-From the outset, you will be encouraged to explore your own ideas both within the context of a specific genre and using genre as a jumping-off point for the creation of new artistic concepts.
+From the outset, we encourage students to explore their own ideas both within the context of specific musical genres and using genres as a jumping-off point for the creation of new artistic concepts.

 Postgraduate courses in Experimental Performance